isaacfulcrum/travel-assistant/README.md

 ![alt text](https://raw.githubusercontent.com/isaacfulcrum/Travel_Assistant/master/assets/instructions/menu.png "Menu")

-First mode (Personalized) is pretty straight forward, you select a departure and an arrival country.
+First mode (Personalized) is pretty straightforward, you select a departure and an arrival country.
 Then you click start and the app will return the shortest path (the one that costs less) from both your countries.